 The financial condition of the Jail Authority is primarily dependent upon the inmate population at the facility.
 The overall inmate population is indirectly related to the populations of Franklin County, Montgomery County, Roanoke County and the City of Salem.
 As the member localities experience growth and increases in development, the number of inmates housed at the facility from those jurisdictions would also expect to increase.
-Over the past ten years the experienced population growth rates of the member localities has averaged .8% per year.
+Over the past ten years the experienced population growth rates of the member localities has averaged .9% per year.
 This growth experience is expected to continue in the years to come.

-In fiscal year 2015, the average daily population (ADP) of inmates was 754.
-This ADP represents a 7.6% decrease from the higher than typical fiscal year 2014 average of 816.
-The fiscal year 2015 ADP is comparable to the fiscal year 2013 ADP of 734.

-For the past three fiscal years, significant jail population from non-member jurisdictions, in particular the U.S. Marshal Service, have significantly contributed to the strong financial condition of the Jail Authority.
+In fiscal year 2016, the average daily population (ADP) of inmates was 807.
+This ADP represents a 7.0% increase from the fiscal year 2015 average of 754.
+For the past five years the ADP has ranged between 728 and 816.
+It is projected that the population will continue to be within this range for the upcoming fiscal year.
+For the past several fiscal years, significant jail population from non-member jurisdictions, in particular the U.S. Marshal Service, have significantly contributed to the strong financial condition of the Jail Authority.